Larson F-12 Baby

 The Larson F-12 Baby was a single engine, single seat sports biplane built in the US in the early 1960s.
-It was intended to produce it ready to fly or homebuilt from kits or plans but only one was completed.

 Design and development

 The Baby was a single bay biplane with stagger.
 The wings were wooden structures with two spars and fabric covering; the upper wing had 1° of dihedral and the lower one 3°.
-There were ailerons on both wings, with aluminium frames and again fabric covered.
+There were ailerons on both wings, with aluminum frames and again fabric covered.
 The fuselage and empennage were fabric covered, welded steel structures.
-It had fixed conventional landing gear with rubber sprung main legs, aluminium wheels with brakes and a sprung tailwheel.
+It had fixed conventional landing gear with rubber sprung main legs, aluminum wheels with brakes and a sprung tailwheel.

 The Baby was powered by an 85 hp Continental C85 air-cooled flat four, its fuel tank in the fuselage behind the engine and in front of the single seat, open cockpit.